microsoft/vsmarketplace/Unpublish specific version - Solution proposal.md

 - To prevent large scale disruption to extension consumers, versions with over 1K installs will only be removeable by emailing Marketplace customer support.

 \* Consistent with [npm-unpublish](https://docs.npmjs.com/cli/v8/commands/npm-unpublish) behavior, which is a consideration given the familiarity of npm registry among Marketplace publishers.

+Note: After initial feedback intake, in the next step we'll update this spec with details of experential changes to vscevand web UI.